Working with LND and Docker

 This document is written for people who are eager to do something with

-the Lightning Network Daemon (lnd
+the Lightning Network Daemon (lnd).
+This folder uses docker-compose to

-together to make deploying the two daemons as easy as
+package lnd and btcd together to make deploying the two daemons as easy as

 typing a few commands.
-All configuration between lnd
+All configuration between lnd and btcd are handled

-automatically by their docker-compose
+automatically by their docker-compose config file.

 Prerequisites